 IgM antibodies are present as pentamers in the serum and are produced in response to antigens

-Anti-Human IgM (μ-chain specific)-FITC antibody specifically binds to mu-chain of human IgM.
-After immunospecific purification, anti-human IgM is conjugated to fluorescein isothiocyanate (FITC), in an alkaline reaction.
-The antibody preparation is specific for human IgM when tested against purified human IgA, IgG, IgM, Bence Jones κ and λ myeloma proteins.
-The product is also determined to have no cross reactivity with mouse or rat serum proteins.
+Anti-Human IgM (μ-chain specific) antibody is specific for human IgM with mu chain.
+The antibody preparation is specific for human IgM when tested against purified human IgA, IgG, IgM, Bence Jones κ and Bence Jones λ myeloma proteins.

 Unless otherwise stated in our catalog or other company documentation accompanying the product(s), our products are intended for research use only and are not to be used for any other purpose, which includes but is not limited to, unauthorized commercial uses, in vitro diagnostic uses, ex vivo or in vivo therapeutic uses or any type of consumption or application to humans or animals.